core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rd-group :=
   : RD Group Function Set path (mandatory).
 This is the path of the RD Group
     Function Set.
-An RD SHOULD use the value "rd-group" for this variable whenever possible.
+The value "rd-group" is recommended for this variable.

   gp :=
   : Group Name (mandatory).
 The name of the group to be created or replaced,